Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: The Dichographic problem

 While \emph{Dichography} is designed to deal with \emph{two-color} diffraction images, its applicability further extends to diverse experimental schemes where the link between the recorded data and the samples under study follows Eq. \eqref{eq:dichocore}.
 For this reason, we can generically address $\rho^\one$ and $\rho^\two$ as the two \emph{frames} of a \emph{dichographic} reconstruction.
 The two \emph{frames} are, conceptually, independent from each other and can be structurally unrelated.

 The imaging algorithm at the core of \emph{Dichography}, which disentangles the scattering contributions and retrieves the two frames, is a fundamental result of this work.
+The possibility of algorithmically disentangling scattering contributions incoherently adding up on the detector has already been shown in previous works \cite{millane2015phase}, stimulated by the problem of imaging for arrangements beyond crystallography \cite{elser2008reconstruction}. \emph{Dichography} extends this concept to the reconstructions of isolated samples with unknown structures, thus effectively enabling two-color single-particle coherent diffraction imaging.
+The \emph{dichographic} imaging problem is less constrained than conventional CDI and, thus, inherently \emph{harder}.
+Still, in most practical cases, it is demonstrated to have a unique solution \cite{millane2015phase}, as further discussed in Sec.~\ref{sec:further}.

-Its structure is derived from that of conventional \emph{iterative phase retrieval algorithms} for single-particle CDI, adapted to accommodate the specific characteristics of \emph{Dichography}.
-In fact, it comprises of two iterative phase retrieval processes, each retrieving a frame.
-The two processes are solely entangled when the experimental diffraction data is constrained: the two estimated intensities are rescaled such that their sum corresponds to the recorded scattering image.
-A detailed description of the algorithm's workflow and its connection to the CDI counterpart is deferred to Appendix~\ref{sec:dichoalg}.
+The algorithmic structure is derived from that of conventional \emph{iterative phase retrieval algorithms} for single-particle CDI \cite{fienup1982phase, marchesini2007invited, elser2003phase}, adapted to accommodate the specific characteristics of \emph{Dichography}, extending the scheme proposed in Ref.~\cite{millane2015phase} to the retrieval of samples with unknown shapes.

+A detailed description of the algorithm's workflow and its connection to the CDI counterpart is deferred to \methods~\ref{sec:dichoalg}.
 We now turn to an investigation of the performance of \emph{Dichography} in two different experimental situations.